senkrad76/Anidea-for-SmartThings/info/Device Handler UI Metadata.md

 When a Device Profile is created in the Developer Workspace, it automatically creates a JSON file defining the UI based on the supplied device type, capabilities, the choice of tile status (default is the online / offline status) and tile action (default none).
 This file, which can be replaced by a custom version, used to be called the 'UI Manifest' and was named using the developer or organisation ID and the vendor ID e.g. `12AB_large-widget_ui.json`.
-A similar file referenced by the VID Selector tool was called a `Presentation Resource`.
+A similar file referenced by the VID Selector tool was called a 'Presentation Resource'.

 When the CLI tool was introduced the terms 'Device Config' and 'Device Presentation' appeared and the terms 'Config' and 'Presentation' are being retrofitted to
 Device Profiles tool in the Developer Workspace to make things more consistent.